mirandaholmes/AlmostRigidity/README.md

 I am always interested in learning about applications of this code.
 If you use it, please don't hesitate to write to me with comments / questions / bugs / etc (mch328@nyu.edu).
-If you use this code in a publication, please cite the paper it is based on:
+If you use this code to help with a publication, please cite the paper it is based on:

   *Holmes‐Cerfon, M., Theran, L., & Gortler, S. J. (2019).
 Almost‐Rigidity of Frameworks.
 Communications on Pure and Applied Mathematics.*